kcp-dev/kcp/docs/content/concepts/workspaces/mounts.md

    - `Ready`: The mount proxy is ready and connected
    - `Unknown`: The mount proxy status is unknown

 **Note**: Mount objects can be created and managed by users or by the system.
 For example, if a user has credentials for a delegated cluster, they can create a mount object and reference it in their workspace.

+**Controller Requirements**: While the mount object can be any Custom Resource, you still need a controller to:
+- Create and manage the lifecycle of these mount objects
+- Set the required annotation and status fields
+- Implement and run the actual API server/proxy that serves requests at the `status.URL`
+- Handle authentication, authorization, and any request filtering if needed

+The kcp mounting machinery handles the workspace-to-mount routing, but the actual API implementation is entirely up to you.

 ### Creating a Mounted Workspace